bertiewooster/bertiewooster.github.io/_posts/2023-12-26-Molecular-isotopes-1-permutations.md

 *Acknowledgement: I thank my late father [Robert Monat](https://www.arnmortuary.com/obituary/Robert-Monat) for teaching me about combinations vs. permutations.*

+## Postscript

-Postscript: After this was published, [Arnoud Buzing](https://www.linkedin.com/in/arnoudbuzing/) translated the core of this code to a [Wolfram Notebook](https://www.wolframcloud.com/obj/arnoudbuzing/Published/SulfurDichloride.nb) and showed that the results could be reproduced in the Wolfram Language.
+After this blog post was published, [Arnoud Buzing](https://www.linkedin.com/in/arnoudbuzing/) translated the core of this code to a [Wolfram Notebook](https://www.wolframcloud.com/obj/arnoudbuzing/Published/SulfurDichloride.nb) and showed that the results could be reproduced in the Wolfram Language.